Job Interview Tips: A Step-By-Step Guide for Acing Job Interviews in 2019

-A good example answer to this would be: "I'd say my attitude.
-I constantly strive to develop my personal and professional skills, for example, I have recently completed an open university course in communication.
+A good example answer to this would be: "I'd say because of my attitude.
+I constantly strive to develop my personal and professional skills.
+For example, I have recently completed an open university course in communication.
 I'm easily adaptable, as shown in my prior role where I had to quickly learn lots of new things and develop successful strategies that drove the development of the business.
 I'm highly organised and attentive, I have come up with my own method of tracking open projects.
 I believe in working hard, but this has to be balanced with playing hard, which is something I believe your company gets right.
-I've also performed well in similar roles in the past, for example in my previous role I increased traffic to our site by 50% in 3 months".
+I've also performed well in similar roles in the past, for example, in my previous role I increased traffic to our site by 50% in 3 months."

 The below video highlights how you can adapt your body language to get the best out of your next job interview.
 We will summarize the main points highlighted in the video below.

-3. Use the right-hand gestures (not too much movement, this is distracting.)
+3. Use appropriate hand gestures (not too much movement, this is distracting).